shivangi-2001/tomcat-apache-application/readme.md

 ```

-<sup>Now you're all set to run Apache Tomcat in a Vagrant-managed VM! 🚀</sup>
+<sub>Now you're all set to run Apache Tomcat in a Vagrant-managed VM! 🚀</sub>